 The AIO uses a tall 510 drip tip.
 I really liked using this drip tip, but it is removable.
 So if you don’t like it you can easily switch it with any other 510 drip tip that you have.

 The firing button is the only button on the AIO.
 It’s diamond shaped and is located on the front of the device.
 It’s responsive, provides good feedback when pushed and is easy to reach with your thumb.
 However, if you use your index finger to fire the AIO then you won’t be able to see the LED battery indicator — it’s located on the opposite side of the device from the button.
-A better placement for this LED would of been inside the tank, but this is a pretty minor issue that I can live with.
+A better placement for this LED would’ve been inside the tank, but this is a pretty minor issue that I can live with.

 In terms of safety features, the device has a 5 second, continuous firing limit.
 It also has low battery protection, short circuit protection, and over current output protection.